10 BEST APPS FOR BACKPACKERS TO SAVE YOU TIME AND MONEY

 We have used it for both short term and long term bookings with long term offering amazing discounts!
 Hosts as well as guests are reviewed and you can choose an entire property or simply a room.
 Best of all, some apartments can still be found last minute if you’re on the road and often are so much cheaper than hotels.

 The app now includes a great experiences feature, offering surf lessons in Bali, street art tours in San Fran or cooking lessons in Italy.
 Local experiences ran by local people to truly indulge in the country’s culture and away from the usual tourist traps.
 Download the app and join here to get money off your first booking!
+Some of our Airbnbs even made it into our quirky accommodation post.

 Although Airbnb’s are usually cheaper, we always check hotel prices using Hotels Combined as they usually offer the cheapest hotel prices online.
 When looking for bargain accommodation (and not necessarily fussed about that “wow” factor) definitely take a look at their website.